Jūrmala: Festivals

 During the Soviet era, Jūrmala was a venue for various festivals, including the pop music festival "Jūrmala" (1986–1993).

 From 2001 onwards Jūrmala hosted the "New Wave" competition for young pop singers from all over Europe.
-It also hosted the "Singing KiViN" event each July.
 Due to a ban of several Russian media personalities from entering Latvia, both competitions were moved from Jūrmala in 2015.

+Since 2015, the international music festival Rendezvous, organized by Laima Vaikule, has been taking place in the Dzintari concert hall in Jurmala.
+Over the years, the festival was attended by Chris Norman, Londonbeat, Tanita Tikaram, Måns Zelmerlöw, Nemo, Patrisha, Uku Suviste, Tomas Nevergreen, Michał Szpak, Inese Galante, Noa, Vera Brezhneva, Bi-2, Mashina Vremeni, Manizha and other performers from Europe, Asia and America, the guest of the festival was Alla Pugacheva.

 The Jūrmala International Piano Competition, arranged by the City Council and the Latvian Piano Teachers Association in collaboration with the Ministry of Culture of Latvia, for pianists of all nationalities aged 19 years and under, was established in 1994 and is held every two years in the "Dzintari" concert hall.
 As the International Academic Music Competition (with various categories), it reached its 11th Season in 2010.

 Transport

 Railway

 The railway Riga-Tukums was built in 1875–1877.
 The route chosen included the narrow isthmus between Lielupe and the Gulf of Riga.
 A stretch of 13 km of the line runs within a kilometre of the sea, and there are ten stations within easy walking distance from the beach.
 This was a big boost to the development of Jūrmala as a series of resorts along the coast.
 In 1912 a direct train connection was established with Moscow.
 The railway through Jūrmala is currently double-track and electrified.
 The current railway stations in Jūrmala, sorted from east to west, are Priedaine, Lielupe, Bulduri, Dzintari, Majori, Dubulti, Jaundubulti, Pumpuri, Melluži, Asari, Vaivari, Sloka and Ķemeri.